sochacki111/swapi-project/README.md

   "expiresIn": "3600"
 }
 ```
+### 3. Getting resource list
-### 3. The server returned you JWT token "idToken" which you need to append to every request to get resource.
-E.g. lets try to get films from star wars universe.
+The server returned you JWT token "idToken" which you need to append to every request to get a resource.
+E.g. let's try to get films from star wars universe.
 Notice how the token is appended to that request.
 It's ```-H  "Authorization: Bearer <tokenId>"```
 ```sh
 curl -X GET "http://localhost:8080/api/films" -H  "accept: application/json" -H  "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjYwMTliYjRlYzdhOGM4NmRjODkzMDJjMCIsImVtYWlsIjoiZXhhbXBsZUBlbWFpbC5jb20iLCJpYXQiOjE2MTMyMjc3OTAsImV4cCI6MTYxMzIzMTM5MH0.F2UTmIXyp9v4fQr62888DTgGadbwe8HMnB7B45CMwO8"
 ```
-Successful response will return you something like:
+A successful response will return you something like:
 ```sh
 [
   {